-By Matt Paulus, ATC
+By Matt Paulus, MS, ATC, Site Coordinator

 JOI Explains Cartilage Tears

-There are many causes of cartilage tears, many of which are related to the age of the person
+Cartilage tears are the most common cause of leg pain in active people, both young and old.
+There are many causes of cartilage tears, many of which are related to the age of the person and their activity level.

-In my experience, unlike arthritis pain, which typically develops over many years, the symptoms of a degenerative tear of the cartilage can be quick to develop in a person previously active and
+In my experience, unlike arthritis pain, which typically develops over many years, the symptoms of a degenerative tear of the cartilage can be quick to develop in a person previously active and pain-free.

 Arthroscopic surgery can be used to remove pieces of torn cartilage by making a tiny incision.
 Viewing the joint with a small fiber-optic instrument with a lighted tip.
 In some younger people, the cartilage can be sewn back together and removal of the cartilage is avoided.
 Symptoms of cartilage damage may be pain and tenderness in your knee.
 Pain especially when bearing weight, locking of the joint, giving way of the knee, and water on the knee, in some cases.
 Therefore, it is important to get an evaluation for your knee pain right away.

 As an athletic trainer, I have seen so many injuries to the knee joint.
 I know that physical therapy can help these injuries by strengthening the muscles surrounding the joint and by decreasing pain.
 In the clinical setting, I see so many athletes who injured their knees when they were younger.
 The common theme is that they wished they would have taken better care of their knees.
 If you suffer from any of these symptoms, you should get an evaluation by an orthopedic physician.

 JOI Physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.

 You can still call 904-JOI-2000 to make new patient JOI Physician Appointments if that is your preference.